modella/modella/Readme.md

 ### Model.attr( name, [options] )

 Adds attribute `attrName` to a model.
 Additional `options` can be passed in as an object.
-Modella does not use these options, but plugins may.
+Modella itself accepts the option `defaultValue` to specify the default value for the attribute.
+Plugins may extend the available options.

 ```js
 var modella = require('modella'),